The Digital You is Braver Than the Real One

 5 Truths About Your Digital Self — And How to Bring Her Home

-1. She’s Not a Mask.
+She’s Not a Mask.
 She’s a Mirror

-2. Confidence Can Be Reverse-Engineered
+Confidence Can Be Reverse-Engineered

-3. Community Is Survival
+Community Is Survival

-4. Relocation Isn’t Just Physical — It’s Psychological
+Relocation Isn’t Just Physical — It’s Psychological

-5. “For Now” Is Temporary by Design
+“For Now” Is Temporary by Design

 Turning Digital Courage Into Real-World Change

-Set boundaries consistent with your new self.
+Establish boundaries that align with your authentic self.

 Your Next Move: Start Acting on Your Digital Bravery Today